Does Former Adult Star Mia Khalifa Want To Become A Sexy Chef?

 A post shared by Mia Khalifa (@notthefakemiakhalifa) on

-“I updated my wish list and am officially taking recipe requests!”
-Khalifa wrote. “(Don’t let the hat fool you, I can cook more than turnovers).
-Just add the dish you wanna see me make and your social media handle in the note when you send something.”

 “I’m making chorizo mussels & calamari on my IG story tonight & I’m going live in btwn.
-For once your gf will be happy to catch you watching me.”
+For once your gf will be happy to catch you watching me,” she added.

-One of the clips showed Khalifa whisking crème brûlée in a crop top that barely contained her famous assets.
+One of the clips showed Khalifa whisking creme brulee in a crop top that barely contained her famous assets.
 She kept the camera focused on her taut abs, which she has been seen working out in the gym.
 Khalifa also did a little dance for her followers as she made the dessert.

 A post shared by Mia Khalifa (@notthefakemiakhalifa) on